Life Goes On (BTS song): Commercial performance

-Music video
+Music videos

+Original

 Two teaser trailers preceded the music video.
-The first, released on YouTube on November 17, 2020, was a 26-second long clip that showed the band outdoors at night, seated around a campfire, then indoors, dressed in pajamas and loungewear, watching a video—"ambient piano and guitar music" accompanied the visual.
-Jungkook's name appeared in the teaser's end credits as the music video director.
-The second, released the following day, was a 22-second long clip comprising black and white stills of the individual band members set to audio of them singing the lyrics "'I remember, I remember' over wistful pop production."
-A photo of Jungkook holding a camera and staring into its viewfinder, in honor of his role as director, closed out the clip.
+The first, released on YouTube on November 17, 2020, is a 26-second long clip—accompanied by "ambient piano and guitar music"—of the band outdoors at night, seated around a campfire, then indoors watching a video while dressed in pajamas and loungewear.
+Jungkook's name appears in the teaser's end credits as the music video director.
+The second, released the following day, is a 22-second long clip comprising black and white stills of the individual band members set to audio of them singing the lyrics "'I remember, I remember' over wistful pop production."
+A photo of Jungkook holding a camera and staring into its viewfinder, in honor of his role as director, closes out the visual.

 The full four-minute-long music video premiered on YouTube on November 19, 2020.
-More personal and "sentimental" in nature, it presented the band living together in isolation in their dorm during the COVID-19 pandemic—in one scene RM "wistfully wipes a couple of fingers' worth of dust off his bicycle seat" as he can no longer participate in that outdoor activity—having a pajama party, watching movies, and playing video games, intercut with a clip of V driving his band mates around South Korea and eventually past Seoul Olympic Stadium—he "peers out the window" and "longingly stares" at the venue as they pass it—where the band was slated to kickoff their Map of the Soul Tour several months prior, before it was ultimately cancelled due to the pandemic.
+More personal and "sentimental" in nature, it presents the band living together in isolation in their dorm during the COVID-19 pandemic—in one scene RM "wistfully wipes a couple of fingers' worth of dust off his bicycle seat" as he can no longer participate in that outdoor activity—having a pajama party, watching movies, and playing video games, intercut with a clip of V driving his bandmates around South Korea and eventually past Seoul Olympic Stadium—he "peers out the window" and "longingly stares" at the venue as they pass it—where the band was slated to kickoff their Map of the Soul Tour several months prior, before it was ultimately cancelled due to the pandemic.
 The latter part of the video features a black and white sequence of the band envisioning themselves singing the song in the empty stadium "with stage lights shining down on them" as the video fades out.
 At a press conference held the day of Be's release, Jungkook said that his intent with the music video was to express the "sadness and the longing" the band felt due to the tour's cancellation "and because we couldn't see ARMY much".

 The video received over 71.6 million views in its first 24 hours of release to become the fifth-most viewed YouTube video within that period at the time.
 Just over two days later, it became BTS' 27th music video to surpass 100 million views, extending the band's record as the Korean artist with the most music videos over 100 million views.
 The music video became the band's 15th to cross the 300 and 400 million views milestones, doing so in March and November 2021 respectively.